Improving LLM Unlearning Robustness via Random Perturbations: Empirical Validation

 \subsection{Empirical Validation of Assumption~\ref{assumption1}}

-Assumption~\ref{assumption1} implies that the latent representations of generated tokens in unlearned models, given the perturbed retain-query, can be modeled as the original representation plus Gaussian noise.
+Assumption~\ref{assumption1} posits that the latent representations of perturbed retain-query in unlearned models behave as randomized perturbations that can be approximated by Gaussian noise.
 While this is intuitively plausible, its validity in complex LLMs might require further validation.
 We first discuss that Gaussian noise is a common and well-established choice for random perturbations.
-The Gaussian noise allows us to formally prove the core intuition that the presence of forget-tokens in retain-queries introduces noise-like perturbations to the model's outputs.
+Gaussian noise allows us to formally establish the core intuition that the presence of forget-tokens in retain-queries introduces noise in the model's outputs.

-To further support the assumption, we design the following experiment: We ask the unlearned model to generate $k=10$ tokens given the perturbed retain-query and original retain-query using greedy decoding, for all MMLU retain-queries.
-Perturbed MMLU retain-queries are constructed as shown in Figure~\ref{fig:5}.
-We then compute the difference in maximum activation (MaxAct) across latent dimensions at layer $l=7$ of each generated token, conditioned on perturbed and original MMLU retain-queries.
-As shown in Figure~\ref{fig:assumption41}, the differences in MaxActs exhibit a Gaussian-like distribution.
-These results provide supporting empirical evidence for Assumption~\ref{assumption1}.
+To empirically examine this assumption, we measure the change in latent representations at layer $7$ for tokens in perturbed retain-queries from perturbed MMLU QAs across different unlearned models.
+Figure~\ref{fig:assumption41} shows the distribution of these changes projected onto the first two principal components.
+Across unlearned models, the distributions are centered near zero, exhibiting Gaussian-like contours in the PCA space.
+These results provide empirical support for modeling the perturbation as approximately Gaussian with near-zero mean.